zapperment/max-for-live-lib/README.md

-When this JS object receives an integer value as returned by the slot property *fired_slot_index*, it determines if that value means a clip will start playing or the track will stop playing, and issues a bang to outlet 1 or 2, accordingly.
+When this JS object receives an integer value as returned by the slot property *fired_slot_index*, it determines if that value means a clip will start playing or the track will stop playing, and issues a bang to outlet 1 or 3, accordingly.

+If no slot has been fired, a bang is sent to outlet 2.

 ## Developing your own js objects